-After a tough year developing the V6 Mondeo in 1999, the car was a potent force in 2000, dominating all the championships.
-You actually finished the season as the highest point scorer, yet due to the controversial “dropped scores” system, you finished 2nd in the title – how did you feel about that at the time?
+After a tough year developing the V6 Mondeo in 1999, the car was a potent force in 2000, dominating the season.
+You actually finished the season as the highest point scorer, yet due to the controversial dropped scores system, you finished 2nd in the title – how did you feel about that at the time?

 Was there anyone you had reservations about going “door handle to door handle” with, as Charlie Cox would often say?

 “No, I always relished the challenge of going door handle to door handle with the toughest drivers in BTCC.”

 In hindsight, do you regret that move to Ford?